commit-live-students/fsdse-techbasics-assignment-5/README.md

 # Tech Basics - Assignment 5

-## Sometime videos are best way to understand and learn things quickly.
+## Sometimes videos are the best way to understand and learn things quickly.

 ### How Internet Works